 Go to Troubleshoot when your heat pump heats when it’s supposed to cool.

-- Your thermostat switches to and from Eco Temperature unexpectedly: If you see one or more of the symptoms listed below, please go to Troubleshooting automatic home and device switching.
+- Your thermostat switches to and from Eco Temperature unexpectedly:

 - Your thermostat switches to Eco even though you’re home.